 Required Documentation Examples of Documentation You Could Provide These are simply examples.
 You should select the best documentation available at your institution that addresses the elements of the standard.
-While the program must provide documentation (see above), there is not a specific type of documentation required for this standard.
-See the column at right for examples of materials you might provide to show how you address the standard's requirements.
-The program will need to determine what documentation will most effectively address the requirements of the standard.
-Table that identifies each doctoral student who serves as an individual/triadic or group supervisor in practicum or internship and that details each student's qualifications in relation to the numbered areas 1-3 above A handbook for doctoral students who serve as supervisors for entry-level practicum and/or internship Résumés/CVs detailing doctoral student supervisors' entry-level degree completion Doctoral supervision course syllabus, with content relevant to this standard highlighted Documentation for each student showing the content of their supervision training (in relation to O.2) Redacted logs reflecting an average of one hour per week of supervision across the timeframe a doctoral student was providing supervision Documentation verifying supervision of doctoral students was provided by a core or affiliate faculty member
+4.0 - Doctoral Student Supervisor Information (DCUF) Table that identifies each doctoral student who serves as an individual/triadic or group supervisor in practicum or internship and that details each student's qualifications in relation to the numbered areas 1-3 above A handbook for doctoral students who serve as supervisors for entry-level practicum and/or internship Résumés/CVs detailing doctoral student supervisors' entry-level degree completion Doctoral supervision course syllabus, with content relevant to this standard highlighted Documentation for each student showing the content of their supervision training (in relation to O.2) Redacted logs reflecting an average of one hour per week of supervision across the timeframe a doctoral student was providing supervision Documentation verifying supervision of doctoral students was provided by a core or affiliate faculty member